 - Valves designed such that upstream inlet pressure tends to open the valve or keep it open cannot be FM approved.

-- The model/type identification of the FM approved assembly must uniquely identify the product as FM approved and exclusive to this approval.
+- The model/type identification of the FM-approved assembly must uniquely identify the product as FM approved and exclusive to this approval.

-- The following applies to sample or type tested valves:
+- For sample or type-tested valves:

 - Upon loss of holding medium (typically, electricity or air), the SSV must return to normal position within 5 seconds or less under all applicable process conditions for the rated working pressure.
 This includes multiple tests at various inlet pressures for sample assemblies.

-- Through-Leakage shall not exceed 400 cc/hr of air or nitrogen for gas valves and 11.8 ml/hr of water for liquid valves for 5 minutes and shall be measured with a sample valve subject to multiple pressures.
+- Through-leakage shall not exceed 400 cc/hr of air or nitrogen for gas valves and 11.8 ml/hr of water for liquid valves for 5 minutes and shall be measured with a sample valve subject to multiple pressures.
 This leakage threshold must be met for all approved valves produced and tested at the rated working pressure of the valve.

 - Approved valves must operate reliably with no significant changes in performance after 20,000 cycles at the rated working pressure.

-- All electrical components shall be capable of withstanding a high potential between input terminals and ground for one minute without arc, current leakage exceeding 5 milliamps or failure at a specified over voltage.
+- All electrical components shall be capable of withstanding a high potential between input terminals and ground for one minute without arc, current leakage exceeding 5 milliamps, or failure at a specified over voltage.

-API Recommended Practice 556, Instrument, Control, and Protective Systems for Gas Fired Heaters is also used as guidance, especially in hydrocarbon processing plants.
-RP 556 is sometimes regarded as not being as prescriptive as NFPA, in general, but RP 556 includes more helpful details particular to protective systems common to combustion systems utilized in petroleum production and downstream processing.
-Although a requirement for the use of listed or approved safety shutoff valves is not included in RP 556, the specifics on SSV’s are notable.
+API Recommended Practice (RP) 556, “Instrument, Control, and Protective Systems for Gas-Fired Heaters,” is also used as guidance, especially in hydrocarbon processing plants.
+RP 556 is sometimes regarded as not being as prescriptive as NFPA, in general, but RP 556 includes more helpful details particular to protective systems common to combustion systems used in petroleum production and downstream processing.
+Although a requirement for the use of listed or approved safety shutoff valves is not included in RP 556, the specifics on SSVs are notable.

-- SSV’s are used to isolate fuel sources (fuel gas, pilot gas or waste heat gas) to a heater after initiation of any of the protective functions, including manual shutdown.
+- SSVs are used to isolate fuel sources (fuel gas, pilot gas, or waste heat gas) to a heater after initiation of any of the protective functions, including manual shutdown.

-- SSV’s should not have hand wheels
+- SSVs should not have hand wheels.

-- Solenoid operated valves shall not allow forcing or reset to the normal position when de-energized
+- Solenoid-operated valves shall not allow forcing or reset to the normal position when de-energized.

-- SSV’s should provide tight shutoff, per ANSI/FCI 70-2 Class V or VI or bubble tight per API 598.
-The criteria for resolving unacceptable seat leakage rates (e.g. valve proving systems) and valve maintenance intervals should be determined by the owner/operator.
+- SSVs should provide tight shutoff (per ANSI/FCI 70-2 Class V or VI) or bubble-tight (per API 598).
+The criteria for resolving unacceptable seat leakage rates (e.g., valve proving systems) and valve maintenance intervals should be determined by the owner/operator.

-- SSV’s should not be used in lieu of manual isolation valve(s) and/or blind for extended shutdown.
+- SSVs should not be used in lieu of manual isolation valve(s) and/or blind for extended shutdown.

-- SSV’s shall either be fire safe per API 607 or API 6FA or be located in a fire safe area.
+- SSVs shall either be fire-safe per API 607 or API 6FA or be located in a fire-safe area.

 - Unless otherwise noted in the Safety Requirements Specifications, safety shutoff valves shall have a maximum travel time as noted below: